rahim-aziz/DevOps-Project/README.md

    ```
    git pull origin main
    ```
-3. Create DockerFile with following content:
+3. Create Dockerfile with following content:
    ```
    # Use a basic nginx image
    FROM nginx:latest